flatpickles/sketchbook-legacy/README.md

     * When sharing a link to a WIP sketch with WIP disabled, it works as expected until another sketch is selected, then the WIP sketch disappears in the left panel.
 Ideally this would only happen on page reload, for consistency.

 ## Workflow / project wishlist
+* "Experimental" flag for Sketchbook features (not just sketches)
 * Probably get rid of global.css
 * Avoid bundling `public` dir in main branch
 * A sketch type that doesn't use canvas-sketch - just vanilla svelte